metno/fou_hi_example_scripts/README.md

-# fou_hi_example_scripts
+# FoU-HI example scripts
-A collection of example scripts on how to use data from thredds.met.no
+A collection of example scripts on how to use data from thredds.met.no (mainly the ocean and ice section)